• Skip to primary navigation

 Instructions

-• Combine all carnitas rub ingredients in a mortar and pestle and grind until powdered.
+• Combine all the carnitas rub ingredients in a mortar and pestle and grind until powdered.

 Prep for all cooking methods